furkansahin55/CourseManagementApp/README.md

 # qwertyApp
+Course Managament App named qwerty that I made with my 3 other friends for Software Engineering Course.

 Electron applications needs nodejs and npm to run in development stage.
 When applications have been build it does not have any dependency.